-3.1.
-Static resilience model
+3.1 Static resilience model

-In this work, we adopt a model based on the resilience definition provided by Bruneau and Reinhorn [5] and Bruneau et al. [4], who describe the resilience of a system using the following three indicators (hereafter we call them the three resilience pillars): reduced failure probability (reduced vulnerability); reduced consequences from failure (robustness); and reduced time to recovery (recoverability) (Fig. 2):
+In this work, we adopt a model based on the resilience definition provided by Bruneau and Reinhorn (2007) and Bruneau et al. (2003), who describe the resilience of a system using the following three indicators (hereafter we call them the three resilience pillars): reduced failure probability (reduced vulnerability); reduced consequences from failure (robustness); and reduced time to recovery (recoverability) (Figure 2):

-- Reduced vulnerability: the reduced likelihood of damage & failure to critical infrastructure systems and components (P1); - Robustness: the damage level, in terms of injuries, lives lost, physical damage, and negative economic and social impacts (P2); - Recoverability: the time required to restore a specific system or a set of systems to normal or pre-disaster level of functionality (P3).
+Reduced vulnerability: the reduced likelihood of damage & failure to critical infrastructure systems and components (P1);

+- Robustness: the damage level, in terms of injuries, lives lost, physical damage, and negative economic and social impacts (P2); - Recoverability: the time required to restore a specific system or a set of systems to a normal or predisaster level of functionality (P3).